Catholic Library Association

 The Catholic Library Association is an international membership organization, providing its members professional development through educational and networking experiences, publications, scholarships, and other services.
 The Catholic Library Association coordinates the exchange of ideas, provides a source of inspirational support and guidance in ethical issues related to librarianship, and offers fellowship for those who seek, serve, preserve, and share the word in all its forms.
+The Catholic Library Association has previously hosted biannual conventions and conferences for the honoring of award recipients and presentations by speakers.

 History

 The Catholic Library Association began in 1921, as a section of the National Catholic Educational Association.
 Rev. Paul J. Foik, CSC, of University of Notre Dame, was chair.
 It became an independent organization in 1929.
 Francis E. Fitzgerald was the first president (1929-1931).

 The Association celebrated its Golden anniversary at its Cincinnati conference in 1971.
 The Centennial was marked in 2021 with an article in Catholic Library World which highlighted milestones such as Catholic Book Week, collaborative efforts with the Catholic Research Resources Alliance, and conference speakers.

 The Catholic Library Association is an affiliate of the American Library Association.